-As outlined in Figure 5, South Dublin County's annual rate of construction between 2017 and Q3 2021 inclusive was on average 1,310.
-However, this was below the overall average demand for the County for 2017-2031 of 1,832 units a year set out by the ESRI in 'Projected Housing Demand by Local Authority Area 2020-2031, ESRI NPF Scenario Housing Supply Target'.
-The shortfall, as result, has been carried forward into the years leading up to and the lifetime of the Development Plan period up to 2028 requiring on average 2,613 housing units a year.
+As outlined in Figure 5, South Dublin County's annual rate of construction between 2017 and 2020 inclusive was on average 1,479 units a year with the last three years averaging 1,644 units.
+However, this was below the overall average demand for the County for 2017 - 2031 of 1,832 units a year set out by the ESRI in 'Projected Housing Demand by Local Authority Area 2020 - 2031, ESRI NPF Scenario Housing Supply Target'.
+The shortfall, as result, has been carried forward into the years leading up to and the lifetime of the Development Plan period up to 2028 requiring on average 2,299 housing units a year.